JuNi4/OptionsPP/README.md

 ## Minecraft++ Options file library
 By: @JuNi4

-A library for everyting related to the options.txt
+A library for everyting related to the options.txt (Made to replicate the options.txt file from Minecraft)

 -- Requirements --
   - nlohmann/json (https://github.com/nlohmann/json)